lter/LTERIM/notes.md

 -------------
 * who pulls the data together and processes them?
 * analysts?
-* information modelers coming in, scientific programmers
+* information modelstaers coming in, scientific programmers
 * expert in some kind of data is the one who works on that kind of data on behalf of a subset of sites that have that type of data

 * HDF/NetCDF :)